 Skirt number 1 is done!

-DIY Front Split Denim Skirt
+One Denim Skirt Become Two: Front Split Denim Skirt

 The second skirt is a little more tricky, but so worth it and perfectly minimalist (in contrast to the feminine quality of the scalloped version).